List of Anglo-French conflicts on Hudson Bay: Overview

-Beginning in 1672, the French sought to drive out the English Hudson's Bay Company (HBC) trading posts that were established on Hudson Bay in 1668.
-This continued during King William's War and mostly ended in 1713, when France recognized British sovereignty over the Bay in the Treaty of Utrecht.
-The last instance would be in 1782, when the French captured Fort Churchill (Prince of Wales Fort).
+Beginning in 1672, the French sought to drive out the English Hudson's Bay Company (HBC) trading posts, which were established on Hudson Bay starting in 1668.
+This conflict continued during King William's War and mostly ended in 1713, when France recognized British sovereignty over the Bay in the Treaty of Utrecht.
+The last notable conflict occurred in 1782, with the French capture of Fort Churchill (Prince of Wales Fort).

 Since the posts were held by, at most, a few dozen traders and labourers, they could easily be captured by a small group of soldiers; however, it was difficult to send soldiers to the Bay and impractical to keep them there over winter.
 The short ice-free season made it difficult to take all the posts in one year.
 Thus, the posts changed hands more or less at random whenever one side or the other sent a force into the Bay.
-Only in 1697 did significant British and French forces met on the bay when the Battle of Hudson's Bay was fought.
+Only in 1697 did significant British and French forces meet on the bay when the Battle of Hudson's Bay was fought.